wpmartin/dbt-dremio-fundamentals/unit-0/README.md

 Before we can turn this .csv file into an Iceberg table we first need to [format the data to a table](https://docs.dremio.com/current/sonar/data-sources/entity-promotion/).
 This is the process of defining how we want the file to be formatted when read in as a table into Dremio.

-In the Dremio UI, click on the left-hand-side click on Samples under your Sources, then on the next page click on "samples.dremio.com".
-You will now be on a page showing a list of sample data files and directories, including the two files we want for our course.
-Move your cursor over one of the files and you will you see an icon of a file with an arrow appear on the far right of the row, over which the tooltip will display "Format File".
-Click on this to display the table settings pop-up.
-We will use all of the default values except for one; Please tick the box to "Extract Column Names" and then click Save.

-In the sample data list you should now notice that the icon for the file you formatted has changed from a grey file icon to a purple table icon.
-Now do the same process for the other required file.
+In the table settings pop-up we will use all the default setting, except for one; Please tick the box to "Extract Column Names" and click Save.
+In the sample data list the icon for the file you have formatted should now have changed from a grey file icon to a purple table icon.

-Now we have the two files formatted as tables we can turn these into Iceberg tables in Nessie.
-Go to the SQL editor and run the following two SQL statements:
+Finally we will now use this table to generate an Iceberg table in Nessie.
+Go to the SQL editor and run the following SQL statement:

 ```
 -- Turning the CSV file into an Apache Iceberg table using CTAS
 CREATE TABLE nessie.nyc.raw.trips AS SELECT * FROM Samples."samples.dremio.com"."NYC-taxi-trips.csv";
 ```

-This code will create a main directory in Nessie called "nyc", and within that a sub-directory called "raw" into which it will write our Iceberg table, trips.
-Click through into this directory to see for yourself.
+This code will create a main directory in Nessie called `nyc`, and within that a sub-directory called `raw` into which it will write our Iceberg table, `trips`.
+Click through into this directory in the Dremio UI to see for yourself.

 With that we have completed the process of setting up our Data Lakehouse and our source data.